san1026/gen711-final-project/README.md

 ## Background

 ## Methods
-**XYZ SEQUENCES** were downloaded in fastq format into the Visual Studio Code application.
+The rbCl sequences of Tapolczai _et al._ (2019) were downloaded in fastq format into the Visual Studio Code application.
 Our analysis took place on the University of New Hampshire RON cluster loaded with several conda environments.

 In the conda "genomics" environment, we ran fastp on the fastq files to trim off the poly-G tails added during novaseq.